 While there are templates for power of attorney documents on the internet, consider that your paperwork needs to:

 - Accurately cover the legal requirements of the state of Texas

 - Contain unambiguous language

 A knowledgeable estate planning attorney from our firm can help you with all aspects of estate planning, including setting up a durable power of attorney.
-Contact Hailey Petty Law Firm, PLLC today to schedule a consultation at 512-910-8977 (Austin) or 210-570-2458 (San Antonio).
+Contact Hailey Petty Law Firm, PLLC today to schedule a free 30-minute consultation at 512-910-8977 (Austin) or 210-570-2458 (San Antonio).